barneyhawes/decent-metric/README.md

 - Skin colours (dark / light theme)
 - Add and test support for Bluetooth scale
 - Test functionality of GHC somehow
+- bug: Head temperature reading in status bar reads 100+ when DE1 is starting

 TODO - pre-espresso page
 - Duplicate summary table from post-shot page, and offer options to configure